tnichols217/notes/CSDS 391/W/W1_tln32.md

 # 3

-Simple reflex agents make the same decision given the same state every In a world of $S$ states and and $A$ actions in each case.
+Simple reflex agents make the same decision given the same state every time.
+In a world of $S$ states and and $A$ actions in each case, there will be $$